Shaw v. Reno: Voting rights

-Case Background
+Case

-Janet Reno (appellant) was the 78th Attorney General.
-She was the first female US Attorney General, selected by President Clinton.
+Janet Reno (appellant) was the 78th Attorney General, appointed by President Clinton.

 Ruth O. Shaw (appellee) was a white Democratic resident of the 12th district in North Carolina.

 After the 1990 census, the North Carolina General Assembly was entitled to a 12th seat in the U.S. House of Representatives and redrew its congressional districts to account for the changes in population.
-This district would be North Carolina's second "majority-minority" district of majority Black voters.
+The original plan submitted included only one "majority-minority" district of majority Black voters.
 The North Carolina General Assembly submitted the plan to the U.S. Attorney General for preclearance under the Voting Rights Act, but it was rejected by the US Department of Justice which was led by Attorney General Janet Reno.
-Attorney General Janet Reno instructed the North Carolina state assembly to add another majority-minority district in order to comply with the recent amendments to the Voting Rights Act.
+Attorney General Janet Reno instructed the North Carolina state assembly to add another majority-minority district to comply with the recent amendments to the Voting Rights Act.
 In 1982, the Voting Rights Act was amended to target the decrease in a specific minority's ability to ever gain a voting majority.
 The state revised its map and submitted a new plan, this one with two majority-minority districts.
 The proposed 12th district was 160 miles (260 km) long, winding through the state to connect various areas having in common only a large Black population and cut through five counties which split into three voting districts.
 The new district was described in Supreme Court's opinion as "snake-like."